Is Casein Bad For You?

 The supplement industry content marketers out there all sing the same tune in characterizing casein protein.
 "Casein protein is slow digesting"; well, we hope to shed some light on the specific details and explain why this is only partly true.

-Casein is incredibly sticky, and the consumption of casein protein powder transforms from a liquid to solid in the stomach, which also increases the time it takes to digest.
+Casein is incredibly sticky, and the consumption of a casein protein shake transforms the casein from a liquid to a sticky solid in the stomach, increasing the time it takes to digest.

 Contrary to all supplement website hacks, molecularly, casein is very easily broken down and digested.
 It is "slower-digesting" because of its gel-forming properties, which slows down casein's intestinal motility purely from a mechanical nature.